tryscer/flock/flock-music.md

 ​	"Let's go outside," says Tim.
 "I need to see this."
 ​	Cindy squeezes my hand.
 We get out of the car.​

-​​Outside, the whole street is dark and littered with a long line of dead marquees, their grey corpses pale against the indigo sky.
-Near us, a mass of people rendered faceless by the growing darkness is huddled in by a battalion of police officers and squad cars.
-The red police lights sweep across the street, cutting across the fa​ces of the crowd.
+​​Outside, the whole street is darkened, littered with a long line of dead marquees, their grey corpses pale against the indigo sky.
+Near us, a mass of people rendered faceless by the growing shadow is huddled in by a battalion of police officers and squad cars.
+Red police lights sweep across the street, cutting across the fa​ces of the crowd.
 The puddles near the curb are alternately red, then dark, deep blue.
 ​	​"What the hell?" says Cindy.
 ​	I open my mouth to say something about not getting to see my show, but then the red rays fall on the angry faces and I think better of it.
+I see women in night dresses, men in fancy suits.
+A group of men wearing identical dark jackets stand together.
+​	Eleanore says, "Aren't these the Seven-Tops?"
+She turns to Tim, but Tim has spotted someone in the crowd...
 ​	"Pete," says Tim.
 "Pete!"
 ​	The red lights bounce against the dandy golden watch of Tim's friend.
-Tim walks over, and we walk over with him, and so we join the rally.
+Tim walks down the road, towards Pete, and we walk over with him, and so we join the rally.
 ​
 *(You can't stop the music!)*

-​The crowd yells and shouts and we stand in silence and darkness next to Tim.
-Across and around us, the policemen look like a wall of giants.
+​The crowd yells and shouts and we stand in darkness and silence next to Tim.
+Across and around us, the policemen seem to me like a wall of giants.
 ​​	"What happened, Pete?"
 ​	"Man, it's not the time for you to be standing next to me, know what I mean?"
 ​	"Just tell me what happened."
-​	We all look at a couple of policemen who break rank and rush towards us, their faces black holes in the dark blue sky.
+​	We all look at a couple of policemen who turn their attention towards us, their faces black holes in the dark blue sky.
 ​	"Tim, I mean it.
-You and your friends, stand away from me."
+You and your friends, stay away from me."
 ​	Cindy goes over to the curb, and we all follow.
 ​	"Think what father would have said," says Cindy to Barry, "if he saw us all here."
 ​	The two cops barrel down the gulf between us and Pete.
 They grab a slim silhouette standing right besides Pete.
-The crowd parts around them.
+The crowd parts around them, standing closer.
 ​	"Go," says Pete.
-"Go into that store.
+"Go back into your car.
 Don't be here."
 ​	One cop drops his baton square into the silhouette's midriff; soon thereafter, the other has his knee on his back.
 The crowd stops chanting.
 The street is suddenly quiet but for muffled thuds and crying.
-Pete has disappeared into the darkness.​
+Pete has disappeared into the darkness.​	Then someone sings.

+*(When Israel was in Egypt land...)*

+The whole crowd, even the Seven-Tops, answers back in a soft, hushed voice.
+The policemen near us raise their heads, surprised.

+*(Let my people go...)*

-​	​We find refuge in the nearest store.
+​​We find refuge in the our car.

+## chapter break
+==radio break==
+"It's my fault," says Barry.
+​	We drive back down the road, traveling between islands of streetlamp light.
+In the front seat, the light falls on Tim’s handsom figure and he looks dishevelled and distressed.
+​	"How is it your fault?"
+Cindy asks Barry.
+"It's not your fault."
+​	"This was..."
+Eleanore starts, then quiets up.
+I notice that she's shaking.
+​	Tim says, “I hope Pete’s okay.”
+​	“This was blood-curdling,” says Eleanore.
+​	"It's my fault because I danced with that black girl," says Barry.
+We’re back in the land of lightless streets and boarded-up windows.
+​	“Crap,” says Cindy.
+“Sorry,” she adds.
+​	"How do you know Pete?”
+Eleanore asks Tim.
+​	“He’s at some shows I go to,” says Tim.
+“Good guy.
+He cares.
+He’s there at the rally because he cares.”
+His dark sihllouette finds a pack of cigarettes in Barry’s glove compartment and lights one up — a red, glowing dot against his dark face.
+​	”He’s black,” says Cindy.
-​
+​	“Don’t start,” says Barry.
+​	“I mean,” says Cindy.
+“At what shows would they allow Pete and Tim to dance together?”
+​	“That’s a good point,” says Eleanore. ”What kind of shows are they?”
+​	Tim says, “They’re obviously underground shows.
+The music’s really good.
+They do stuff you won’t hear on the radio.
+The location’s always secret.
+You need to know someone who knows someone to get the location.
+The police can never know so they do it in abandoned railway garages, old tobacco warehouses… man, I hope Pete’s okay.”
+He rolls down the window and puffs smoke out.
+​	”There you have it, the police can never know,” Barry says.
+“I didn’t know that and I caused all this trouble.”
+​​	I ask, “How?”
+​	"Because,” he says, “I danced with that black girl and Mr. Evans told my father about it, and you can bet your last buck  my father made a few phone calls of his own."
+​	"That's still crap," says Cindy.

-​	 "Actually, now that I think about it, I know exactly where the Pillars are tonight.
-Come on, gang."
+​	“I know where the Steam Pillars are tonight,” says Eleanore.
+“Drive on, Barry.”

 *Braaaangggggg!*
-​	The hands on the clock on the tower above the Main Street train station show it's eight thirty.
-The sky around the clock is black.
+​	The hands on the clock on the tower above the Main Street train station show it's eight-thirty.
+The sky around the clock is black and the moon is a thin sliver of itself.
 ​	"So we're back at the beginning," says Cindy.
-​	"Yeah," says Tim.
-"Yeah.
-Back in North Carolina, if someone like me wants to dance with someone like Pete, then that someone goes to an *underground* show.
-We couldn't find the Pillars because we were looking for... you know, an *above-ground* show.
+​	"Yeah," says Eleanore.
+“Yeah.
 Alice, give me your matchbook."
 ​	I hand my Buzz Cigarettes matchbook to my fellow detective.
-Tim holds it up and it catches the light from the train station behind us.
+Eleanore holds it up and it catches the light from the train station behind us.
-​	"You can't have integrated shows in, like, official venues, because that's illegal," Tim says, looking at the matchbook.
-"So they usually take place in big old tobacco warehouses.
-Barry, where's the Buzz Cigarettes warehouse in Richmond?"
+​	"You can't have integrated shows in official venues,” says Eleanore.
+“That’s illegal down here.
+The cops must never know.
+Right, Tim?
+So it has to be in old railway garages, tobacco warehouses, right?Barry, where's the Buzz Cigarettes tobacco warehouse in Richmond?"
 ​	"It's... well... oh.
 Oh!" says Barry.
-Tim puts down the matchbook. ==Behind it, the Buzz logo is peeling on the building in front of us==.
+Eleanore puts down the matchbook.
+Behind it, the Buzz logo is peeling on the building in front of us.
-​	"It's right here in Shockoe Bottom," says Tim.
-"Like Eleanore said, it was supposed to be *obvious*."
+​	"It's right here in Shockoe Bottom," says Eleanore.
+"I told you guys, it was supposed to be *obvious*."

-==chapter break==

 ## Track 4: Alice Goes to Wonderland
+==radio break==
 "He sure looks like him," she shouts.

 But my ear, that has heard this voice so often, knows different.
 It was the same set of fingers on that keyboard, the same playful southern drawl.